gladys-pascual/bg-scores/README.md

     scores = request.form.getlist("score")
     scores_int = [int(score) for score in scores]
     ```
+- edit game, URL has game_id.
+If this game_id is incorrect (random digits put by user), a 500 error is given and page doesn't handle it.
+  - Write a function that will handle 500 error
+  - Render html template
+  - Along with this, write a handler for 404 too
 ### Manual testing were also performed to ensure that the application works as intended.
 During this, the following errors were found and were rectified:

 1. xxx